 Kiosk is a hip restaurant and cocktail bar in the heart of Budapest, favored by trendy locals and plenty of tourists.
 Kiosk has at least two things going for it: a stunning view of the Danube and the Elisabeth Bridge from its outdoor patio, and a dramatically high-ceilinged, industrial chic interior.
 (Interestingly, the building houses a Roman Catholic high school upstairs, in fact, there's a chapel right above Kiosk.)

-Food-wise, Kiosk aims to please all tastes with a long menu that includes everything from salads to burgers, pasta, steak, fish, and even a whole section dedicated to Hungarian classics.
-The dishes are dependable, but slightly overpriced by local standards.
-My favorites here are the hearty goulash soup (€6), and the mákosguba dessert (€5), a poppy seeds-based Central European dessert that at Kiosk is a delightful vanilla-soaked affair with a caramelized top.
-During the week, the three-course lunch prix fixe for HUF1,950 (€7) offers good value for money.
+The restaurant aims to please all tastes with a varied menu that includes everything from salads to burgers, pasta, steak, and even a whole section dedicated to Hungarian classics.
+The dishes are tasty and reliable, although slightly overpriced by local standards.
+I enjoyed the hearty goulash soup (€6), and the mákosguba (€5), a vanilla-soaked, poppy seeds-drenched Central European dessert—Kiosk's version is the best I've had in Budapest.
+During the week, they serve a three-course lunch prix fixe for €7.

 In the warmer months, follow the throngs to the outdoor terrace, which is where the action shifts to.